Meet our UK & Ireland Patient Coordinator – Tania Pezzolesi-Clark

 - Closer than you think – The popular notion is that Latvia in general and Riga in particular are so far afield as to not be worthy of consideration when it comes to finding outstanding, affordable healthcare alternatives abroad.
 The reality is that Riga is almost exactly the same distance from London as Seville, Spain.
 You can have lunch at your home in the British Capital and dinner on the square in the centre of Riga.
 It’s that close.

 Having your breast surgery abroad at the Jurmala Hospital then is a common sense decision that transcends mere financial considerations.
 You’ll be treated to the best care, the top surgeons, the most outstanding support staff and there’s also a good chance the NHS will cover your breast reduction surgery cost.
-The frosting on the cake is that you can call our UK patient coordinator Lacey Dickens today on 07551443777 or 02071019514 and be here in a week or two to consult with your surgeon and have your procedure.
+The frosting on the cake is that you can call our UK & Ireland patient coordinator Tania Pezzolesi-Clark today on 07704 995709 or 02071019514 and be here in a few weeks to consult with your surgeon and have your procedure.

 A Few Words About Riga